 Some business owners make the mistake of thinking a budget and a cash flow projection tell them the same thing.
 There are some crucial differences:

-- Cash inflows and outflows rarely match the timing of revenues and expenses.
 Cash for inventory or manufacturing staff payroll can be spent well before you record the cost of goods expense at the time of sale.
 Some businesses collect cash days or weeks after a sale.
 Comparing your monthly income to your past or projected cash balances is an excellent way to see the differences in timing between the two.

-- You can be making profits and bleeding cash.
 Companies fail from a lack of cash, not a lack of income.
 In fact, companies that are growing quickly are prone to a cash crunch when their cash inflows lag their growing cash outflows.

-- Budgets are often set once a year while a cash projection should be prepared at least quarterly.
 The assumptions and strategies underlying a budget are much slower to change than the constant volatility of your cash flows.
 The timing of cash flows needs to be much more precise than the timing of income in a budget.
 A business can last a long time without enough income but will die quickly without enough cash.

 The Basics of Building a Cash Flow Projection